dmitriytat/jedi-validate/README.md

 # Jedi Validate
-Lightweight form validation component.
+A lightweight form validation component.

 [![NPM](https://nodei.co/npm/jedi-validate.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/jedi-validate/)

-## How can I use it?
+## How Can I Use It?

-This is a JS class, and you can instance it with DOM element and options object.
+This is a JS Class, you can initialize it with a DOM element and an options object.

 ```javascript
     new JediValidate(formWrapper, options);
 ```

-By default form will be sent via ajax with parameters which was setted in html.
+By default the form will be sent via ajax with parameters set in html.

-## Why should I use it?
+## Why Should I Use It?

-Because it provide strict json format for interaction.
-You can send form as common serialize, as json object, or as FormData.
-But server answer always have one structure.
+Because it provides a strict json format for server side implementation.
+You can send the form commonly serialized, as a json object, or as FormData.
+Whichever, the server will always receive the same structure.
 It is easy to implement.

 ## Options

-Options have 3 levels.
+There are three option formats:

-* Default component options;
+* Default component options.
-* Form attributes like action or method;
+* Form attributes (like action or method).
 * Initialization options.

-### Default options
+### Default Options
 ```javascript
     {
         ajax: {